MicrosoftDocs/powerquery-docs/powerquery-docs/combine-files-overview.md

 After the **Combine files** process is finished, Power Query automatically performs the following actions:

-1. Creates an example<!--"Exemplar" isn't used elsewhere in the docset or the UI as far as I can see, and it's not listed as an adjective in the American Heritage dictionary (which please see).--> query that performs all the required extraction steps for a single file.
-It uses the file that was selected as the example file<!--To match UI.
-Or this could be "It uses the sample file that was selected in the **Example file** box..."--> in the **Combine files** dialog box.
+1. Creates an example query that performs all the required extraction steps for a single file.
+It uses the file that was selected as the example file in the **Combine files** dialog box.

    This example query has the name **Transform Sample file** in the **Queries** pane.